jasonbayton/11ty/_src/support.md

 If the terms MADA, EDLA, GMS, CTS, Backporting, GRF, and LR/MR/SMR sound familiar to you, I've done it all.

-## Get started

-I make available several days a month for dedicated engagements at the moment, for when the help required goes beyond what can reasonably be achieved through the content and resources provided on this website.

-Ideal for dedicated support, engagements of a strategic/planning nature, or projects of a greater scope or time requirement.
+### Other activities

-Some examples of dedicated engagements undertaken include:
+Some more examples of dedicated engagements undertaken include:

-* EMM migration
-* EMM health check
-* Mobility strategy planning/review
-* EMM & device selection
 * Product consultation on Android Enterprise support for new or existing solutions
-* EMM deployment, end to end
+* EMM integration & support
-* Google Workspace deployment
 * GMS consulting for uncertified (AOSP) devices
 * Android Enterprise hardware validation
+* Lifecycle & software support strategy
+* Product review

+## Get started

+I make available several days a month for dedicated engagements at the moment, for when the help required goes beyond what can reasonably be achieved through the content and resources provided on this website.

 <a class="button" href="/contact">
 Book a call with me
 </a>

-Please prepare a detailed Scope and/or Statement of Work (SoW) defining your objectives, team involved, main PoC's, as well as a budget and time window for the engagement to review.
+Please prepare a detailed Scope and/or Statement of Work (SoW) defining your objectives, team involved, main PoC's, as well as a budget and time window for the engagement to review, as this will allow efficient use of time on our call.

 **Fee options:**
 * 1/2 day (up to 4h)
 * Full day (up to 8h)
 * Fixed per project

 NB: Hours may be consumed ad-hoc, across multiple days as required.
+1/2 days start at £600, negotiable up or down based on scope.

 ## Not ready to start?